waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Game Mechanics & Discoveries
 ## Battle & EXP Mechanics
-*   **EXP at Level Cap:** Pokémon at cap (e.g., BELLA Lv21) gain NO EXP, despite message.
-BELLA's EXP was 6458 before Psyduck and 6458 after Psyduck, confirming no gain from Psyduck or Starmie.
+*   **EXP at Level Cap:** Pokémon at cap (e.g., BELLA Lv24, current cap 24) gain NO EXP, despite message.
+BELLA's EXP was 6458 before Psyduck and 6458 after Psyduck (when at Lv21 cap), confirming no gain from Psyduck or Starmie.
+BELLA is currently Lv24 and at the Lt.
+Surge cap (24), so will not gain EXP.
 *   Prioritize healing if party critical (outside of strategic sacrifices).

 # Agent Development & Usage